FlorianLD/pricing_app/README.md

 |status | string | Workflow status to indicate if the request has been reviewed or not.
 Can be one of the following values: Pending, Accepeted, Rejected, Canceled | Pending|
 |employee_id | int | The unique and durable identifier of the employee who created the request | 8|

-[screenshot]

-Example: In the request 5, the Sales person requested a price change for the product with id 11.
-The Sales person requested a price increase from $25.99 to $31.99.
-The request was accepted by the BU Manager on 2023-04-05.

 ## Employees data dictionary